The Department of Revenue uses two-factor authentication when logging in to TNTAP.

 When you login to TNTAP for the first time from a new device, you will enter your username and password.
-The next screen will display a message that says, "The browser you are logging on with is not recognized."
-To continue to your TNTAP account, click “Send Authentication Code” or “Send Authentication Text” to have the code sent to you.
-Please push this button only once.
-If you click the button more than one time, please use the newest code because prior codes will not be valid.
-If you have requested that the code be emailed to you, please leave this screen up while checking your email in another window so that the session is still up.
+An authentication code will be provided.
+If the code is emailed to you, please leave this screen up while checking your email in another window so that the session is still up.

-When you have entered the code, you can select “Yes” or “No” to "Remember this Device”.
-Selecting “Yes” allows TNTAP to validate the device you are using and to sign on to the system using only a username and password from this device in the future.
+When you have entered the code, you can check the box next to "Remember this Device”.
+Checking the box allows TNTAP to validate the device you are using and to sign on to the system using only a username and password from this device in the future.
 This should only be used for a trusted device, not a public one.

 Additionally, if you access your account using a different device, a new authentication code is required.